wazo-platform/wazo-doc/source/api_sdk/rest_api/quickstart.rst

 authentication mechanism.
 In order to use any REST API, we will need a valid authentication token, obtained from xivo-auth.

-xivo-confd is the daemon responsible for XiVO configuration.
-Its REST API allows you to read and modify users, lines, extensions, groups, etc. This is the programatic equivalent of the XiVO web interface.
-However, the xivo-confd REST API is not yet complete, and not all aspects of XiVO configuration are available in xivo-confd.
+xivo-confd is the daemon responsible for Wazo configuration.
+Its REST API allows you to read and modify users, lines, extensions, groups, etc. This is the programatic equivalent of the Wazo web interface.
+However, the xivo-confd REST API is not yet complete, and not all aspects of Wazo configuration are available in xivo-confd.

 HTTPS certificates
 ==================

 Almost all REST APIs use encryption and are available via HTTPS.
-Unfortunately, XiVO does not come with a trusted certificate.
-So you have to manually trust the self-signed certificate of your XiVO.
+Unfortunately, Wazo does not come with a trusted certificate.
+So you have to manually trust the self-signed certificate of your Wazo.
 To that end:

 #.
 Click on xivo-auth in the menu on the left.